When you choose Stonelink International, you choose a high quality London property management service.

 Most tenancies are classed as Assured Shorthold Tenancies.
 Under the Housing Act 1998 (as amended 1996) landlords have more rights to possession than with tenancies commencing prior to the Acts and procedures for possession are now quicker and simpler (provided the process is carried out correctly).

-There is no minimum period for an Assured Shorthold tenancy; however we recommend that the tenancy is for not less than six months.
+There is no minimum period for an Assured Shorthold tenancy; however we recommend that the tenancy is for not less than twelve (12) months (generally with a break-clause).

 Most tenancies are drawn up for a period of twelve months, some have break clauses.
 A break clause allows either party to terminate the agreement with two months notice after an initial period of four months the notice may be served.
 We will be happy to discuss the pros and cons of different time periods with you.